mnoomnoo/CursorLocker/README.md

 ## How to use
 ```
 USAGE:
-  CursorLocker.exe [OPTIONS]
+	CursorLocker.exe -exe "<executable file>" [OPTIONS]

 OPTIONS:
-  -exe "<Executable file>"	Locks the cursor when this exe file becomes a process
+	-exe "<executable file>"	Locks the cursor when this exe file becomes a process or is already a process
 	-h, -help					Print version and help info and exits

+ADVANCED OPTIONS:
+	-sleepTime <milliseconds>	How long to sleep before a CursorLocker processing iteration.
+Default is 800
 ```

 ## Usage example